 - Inflammatory bowel disease

-While most breed standards require white markings to cover less than 30% of the body, companion PWD owners have taken a special interest in “party” colored dogs.
+While most breed standards require white markings to cover less than 30% of the body, companion Portuguese Water Dog owners have taken a special interest in “party” colored dogs.
 As a result, dogs with these unique markings are becoming more commonplace.

-GM-1 storage disease is one of the more unique health issues that has plagued the PWD breed.
+GM-1 storage disease is one of the more unique health issues that has plagued the Portuguese Water Dog breed.
 An affected dog possesses a gene mutation that results in abnormal storage of acidic lipid materials within the cells of the nervous system.
 As this disease progresses, nerve cells, especially those found in the brain, begin to die.

 For Portuguese water dogs with the condition, problems usually become apparent around six months of age.
 Sudden onset of ataxia, tremors, seizures, and eye lesions may be seen, while other dogs will only show behavioral changes.
 However, many dogs do not show any symptoms at all.